 4. Offer study support.

-It could be that your child needs an extra boost in an area of learning, or a different approach to studying.
-Once you identify what type of learner you child is, you can completely change the way your child studies.
+It could be that your child needs an extra boost in an area of learning or a different approach to studying.
+Once you identify what type of learner your child is, you can completely change the way your child studies.
 Offer your time and support.
 Sit down with your child and study with them.
-They’ll carry theses study habits with them to university!
+They’ll carry these study habits with them to university!

 5. If bad grades become a pattern, reach out to your child’s teacher or guidance counselor.

 Sometimes bad grades become a pattern.
-Perhaps your child struggles in a particular subject, tries everything, and shuts down.
+Perhaps your child struggles in a particular subject and shuts down.
 In this case, it is helpful to contact your child’s teacher or guidance counselor.
 They may be able to offer resources you haven’t thought of on your own.
 Encourage your middle and high schoolers to attend any extra study sessions in school.